Debunking the Myth: Did Coca-Cola Invent Santa Claus?

 generosity and joy

 Their Santa campaigns set the standard for holiday marketing.
 Brands have been imitating that aesthetic for nearly a century.
+But that influence is very different from inventing Santa.

 The Real Story Is Actually More Interesting